geolehmann/egui-wgpu_wasm_example/README.md

 cargo build --target wasm32-unknown-unknown
 wasm-bindgen --out-dir target/generated/ --web target/wasm32-unknown-unknown/debug/wgpu-test.wasm
 ```
-Then you can open the generated html file in Chrome Canary.
+Then you can open the generated html file in Chrome or Opera (as of December 2023, Firefox does not support WebGPU without a special flag).